ralic/pyvdp/README.md

 existing.
 To do so, you need to take a look at `request` modules, that implement a connection to a specific API endpoint and all related logic, such as HTTP headers, query strings etc.

-All `request` modules inherit from `visa.request.VisaRequest` class.
+All `dispatcher` modules inherit from `pyvdp.dispatcher.VisaDispatcher` class.
 This class is a mastermind of interaction with VDP.
 It implements construction of HTTP request, including serialization of data objects, construction of HTTP headers, submission with corresponding HTTP method and handling exceptions.
-`VisaRequest` is considered abstract and it should not be instantiated on its own.
+`VisaDispatcher` is considered abstract and it should not be instantiated on its own.
 Instead, it should be inherited by concrete implementation for specific APIs.

 Check out [API documentation](https://ppokrovsky.github.io/pyvdp/index.html) for further details.